 Her heart beat faster.
 Not only a kidnapper, but insane.
 On a dometop.
 She decided that she’d play to his pride, and perhaps, have a chance to get back up to the doorway from which she’d been thrown.
 From there it was a quick trip down the ladder back to the stairs and then the main gallery—

-“I’m Alexander, and yet, myself,” he mused.
-“I’ve looked at the stars, and am glad that there’s nothing else.”
+“I feel like Columbus, and Adam, and Alexander, and yet, myself,” he mused.
+“I’ve looked at the stars, and am glad that there’s nothing else.
+And yet…”

 “Listen carefully.”
 He crouched and tapped the dome with a finger.
 “Do you know what this is?”